 Can I qualify for life insurance after I’ve been prescribed Xanax?

 Yes, individuals who have been prescribed Xanax in the past, as well as individuals who are currently using Xanax to treat either “general anxiety” or a specific panic disorder, can and often will qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for some of the best no medical exam life insurance policies at a Preferred rate!
+Some may even be able to qualify for some of the best no-medical-exam life insurance policies at a Preferred rate!

 The only problem is…

-That because individuals suffering from either of these pre-existing medical conditions can vary significantly in the “severity” of the aforementioned medical condition.
-This is why most (if not all) life insurance underwriters are going to want to know a lot more about “why” you been prescribed Xanax and how “serious” your condition is before making any decisions about your life insurance application.
+Individuals suffering from either of these pre-existing medical conditions can vary significantly in the “severity” of the aforementioned medical condition.
+This is why most (if not all) life insurance underwriters are going to want to know a lot more about “why” you have been prescribed Xanax and how “serious” your condition is before making any decisions about your life insurance application.

 Why do life insurance companies care if I’ve been prescribed Xanax?